Man on a mission to help you achieve lifelong health and well-being...

 Alan urges you to embrace these healthy lifestyle choices and incorporate them into your daily life.
 When you do, you’ll enjoy greater life energy, you’ll have a wider network of support relationships, and you’ll live with purpose—among many other desirable outcomes.
 Plus, you’ll greatly reduce your risk of debilitating chronic diseases including Alzheimer’s disease, cancer, and type 2 diabetes.

 Alan uses his knowledge and life experiences to help people increase their Quality of Lifespan.
 In other words, helping others live better and longer.
 To that end, Alan offers keynotes, breakout sessions, and trainings to bring his critically important message to the world.

 Alan is also a veteran long-distance hiker and cyclist.
-Since embarking on his first long-distance hike at age 62, he’s logged 17,300 miles of long-distance adventures.
+Since he turned 65, he’s logged 20,027 miles of long-distance adventures.
 They include hiking the John Muir Trail (twice), the Colorado Trail (twice), the Pacific Crest Trail, the Appalachian Trail, and half of the Continental Divide Trail.
-He also bicycled the cross-country Pacific Coast, Southern Tier, and Northern Tier Routes.
+He also bicycled the cross-country Pacific Coast (twice), Southern Tier, Northern Tier, and Sierra Cascades Routes.
 Alan attributes his continued ability to complete these physically and mentally demanding trips to the healthy choices he’s incorporated into his daily life.